hvpham-yorku/Quick-Quacker-coding_Group-1/README.md

 This feature is where users have to create an account using their email to use the application

 ### Task Creation and Organization
-This feature allows users to create tasks and organize based on their priorty of low, medium, or high
+This feature allows users to create tasks and organize based on their priorty of low, medium, or high.
+The features also organises task based on type(Finanical, School, Work, Personal, Health, Other) and status(Not Started, In Progress, Completed), and gives rewards when tasks are finished and marked as done.
+There is a due date and time associated with every task created.

 ### Virtual Pet Duck
-This application has a virtual pet duck that currently levels up the more you play with it, other features related to the duck are coming in Sprint 2
+This application has a virtual pet duck that currently levels up the more you play with it.
+Duck can be customized with a name, gender, and different colours that can be bought with coins.

 ### Database
 This is where accounts will be stored on the server.

+### Calendar
+This page has a built-in calandar, which marks dates with tasks that are due on that specified day.
+The bottom of the page displays the events of the day you are on.

+### Rewards
+Completing tasks help gain XP, coins, achievements, streaks, completing a task increase you daily streak(which may give more rewards)

+### Settings
+Allows user to customize duck's name, gender, and colour which is bought with coins

+### Play
+In the duck tab, pressing send users to a minigame which completed will make the duck gain more XP.